Rickkwa/ansible-user-management/tests/README.md

 ## New Remote Environment

 If you want to test on a new container containing whatever distro/environment, create a file in `environments/<name>.Dockerfile`.
 Then in `docker-compose.yml`, add this environment as a new container using a new port.
-Then simply add the environment into the ansible inventory file, specifying the environment name as the node name, and set the ansible magic variables `ansible_host=127.0.0.1`, `ansible_port=`, `ansible_user=`, `ansible_ssh_pass=` as needed.
+Then simply add the environment into the ansible inventory file, specifying the environment name as the node name, and set the ansible magic variables `ansible_host=127.0.0.1`, `ansible_port=`, `ansible_user=`, `ansible_ssh_pass=`, `ansible_python_interpreter=` as needed.

 ## New Test Case